 There are also some risks associated with elimination diets.
 Experts caution that eliminating foods from the diet may increase the risk of developing food allergies and nutritional deficiencies.

 An elimination diet may not be suitable for everyone with eczema, and it is important to talk with a doctor before trying this approach.

 People with nickel allergies typically have skin reactions after touching certain metal objects.
 Objects can include:

 In some cases, people allergic to nickel may develop eczema symptoms due to contact with the metal.
 A nickel allergy may also cause episodes of dyshidrotic eczema, which typically affects the hands and feet.

 Nickel is also present in some common foods.
 According to the American Academy of Dermatology (AAD), people who are very sensitive to nickel may consider avoiding foods that contain nickel.

 Foods that are high in nickel include:

-People with eczema are more prone to oral allergy syndrome and should speak to their doctor if they have a pollen allergy or experience mild allergic reactions to the above foods.
+People with eczema should speak with their doctor if they have a pollen allergy or experience mild allergic reactions to any of the above foods.

-If a person does eliminate a large food group, such as wheat-containing products, they may wish to talk to their doctor about supplements to ensure they are not missing out on any essential vitamins and minerals.
+If a person wishes to eliminate foods from their diet or make other major changes, they should talk with their doctor to ensure they are not missing out on essential nutrition, such as vitamins and minerals.